Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Model and Approach

+After diagonalizing the two Hamiltonians, we obtain their ground states $\left|\text{CDW-MF}\right\rangle$ and $\left|\text{SDW-MF}\right\rangle$.
+Secondly, the two MF energies are represented by the expectation values of the original Hamiltonian (\ref{H_Hubbard}) in the two ground states, i.e.,

+Note that the Wick's decomposition procedure is adopted in calculating the above two expectation values.
+Finally, tuning the SDW or CDW order parameters $\bm \Delta_{\alpha}^{(s)}$ or $\Delta_\alpha^{(c)}$ so that the above two MF- energies are minimized, after which we obtain these order parameters.

-An important property of the DW orders of the MA-TBG system is that they are either intra-valley orders or inter-valley ones, but not their mixing, caused by the valley-U(1) symmetry.
-To classify this point, we put aside the sublattice and spin indices of $\chi^{(s)}$ or $\chi^{(c)}$ defined in Eq.~\eqref{SUS} and only focus on the valley degree of freedom, which leads to
+An important property of the DW orders obtained at $U$ slightly larger than $U_c$ is that they are either intra-valley orders or inter-valley ones, but not their mixing.
+To clarify this point, we put aside the sublattice and spin indices of $\chi^{(s)}$ or $\chi^{(c)}$ defined in Eq.~\eqref{SUS} and only focus on the valley degree of freedom, which leads to

 with the valley index $v_i =\pm$ denoting $K$ and $K'$ valleys, respectively.
 Since the valley-U(1) symmetry of the system requires the conservation of the total value of valleys, i.e. $v_1+v_4=v_2+v_3$, $\chi^{(s,c)v_1v_2}_{v_3v_4}$ should take the form of